Welcome to SecurityTech.

 We hope not.
 The goal is to stand out from the crowd by publishing in-depth and relevant articles that clearly demonstrate what we're talking about.
 And of course, we want all of our content to be informative and detailed, while still being understandable to regular people (not just tech nerds).

-We are a small team of privacy and security enthusiasts, united in our vision to share these topics with a wide audience.
+We are a small team of privacy and security enthusiasts, united in our vision to share these topics with a wider audience.

 Bill specializes in explaining complex technical topics to a non-technical audience.
 In his 30+ year career, he has covered many of the technological advances that shape our lives today.